thatlonelybugbear/automated-conditions-5e/wiki/Flags-functionality.md

       - `#` or `opponentActor` - e.g., `##attributes.spell.dc` or `opponentActor.concentration.effects.size`
       - `auraActor` - e.g., `auraActor.attributes.ac.value` for any aura related ones.
    - For damage rolls, `bonus=1d6[fire]` adds 1d6 fire damage, and `bonus=2[necrotic]` adds 2 flat necrotic damage, while `bonus=1d6` adds 1d6 damage of the same type as the relevant damage part, and `bonus=1d6[random]` adds 1d6 damage of a random type every time the roll is evaluated.
+   - Multi-type inline damage is also supported, for example `bonus=1d4[fire, lightning, thunder]`.
+AC5E creates a synthetic bonus damage part and D&D 5e's native damage-type dropdown chooses which of the offered types that part will use.
 - `modifier`:
    - Adds `max` or `min` modfiers to **d20 rolls**: `modifier=(rollingActor.attributes.hp.pct > 50 ? min15 : max10)` which will roll `1d20min15` when the rolling actor's health is above 50% and `1d20max10` otherwise
    - Adds [Foundry roll modifiers](https://foundryvtt.com/article/dice-modifiers/) to **damage rolls**.